phpaul89/teamup/README.md

 2. Find friends who you want to add to your team

-3. Create a new team by selecting all friends who shouldget an invitation
+3. Create a new team by selecting all friends who should get an invitation

 4. Search in your zip area where the nearest sport hall is

-5. Fill out the scheduler and click "Book Hall"
+5. Click the sport hall on the map and fill out the scheduler, then click "Book Hall"

-6. Every team member now has this appointment in their "Your games" section
+6. Every team member now sees this appointment in their "Your games" section

 # Sources